sonytricoire/vls-lambda/README.md

 - CloudWatch Logs for Lambda function execution
 - CloudWatch Metrics for performance monitoring
 - S3 lifecycle policies for data retention

+## Continuous Integration/Deployment

+This project uses GitHub Actions for CI/CD:

+- **Python Tests**: Runs unit tests on multiple Python versions (3.9, 3.10, 3.11)
+- **Python Lint**: Validates code quality using flake8, black, and isort
+- **Deploy**: Builds and deploys the Lambda function to AWS (triggered manually or on push to master)

+To set up the CI/CD pipeline:

+1. Add the following secrets to your GitHub repository:
+   - `AWS_ACCESS_KEY_ID`: AWS access key with deployment permissions
+   - `AWS_SECRET_ACCESS_KEY`: AWS secret key
+   - `JCDECAUX_CONTRACT`: JCDecaux contract name
+   - `JCDECAUX_API_KEY`: JCDecaux API key
+   - `S3_BUCKET_NAME`: S3 bucket for data storage

+2. For manual deployments, use the "Run workflow" button on the Deploy workflow page.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.